H2 Analytics Testing Services

-As both awareness and published research about the therapeutic benefits of water containing dissolved hydrogen gas continue to grow, so too are the number of companies and organizations that are entering the hydrogen water sector.
+As both awareness and published research about the therapeutic benefits of water containing dissolved hydrogen gas continue to grow, so too are the number of companies and organizations entering the hydrogen water sector.
 These include manufacturers of hydrogen water devices and prepackaged hydrogen water products, as well as researchers looking into hydrogen's potential medical applications.
 For those working with hydrogen gas on a consistent basis, the ability to accurately measure hydrogen concentrations in-house and in real-time can be an essential capability.
-Whether it takes place on a manufacturing assembly line or in a research lab, the ability to perform daily, hourly or even ad hoc testing can be crucial to the success of the project or business.
-While measurements using reagents or probes may suffice for some, the need for greater accuracy or to satisfy more stringent reporting requirements can often preclude their use, necessitating a test methodology that includes the use of certified calibration standards and approved testing protocols.
+Whether it takes place on a manufacturing assembly line or in a research lab, the ability to perform daily, hourly, or ad hoc testing can be crucial to the success of the project.
+While measurements using reagents or probes may suffice for some, the need for greater accuracy, consistency, and more stringent reporting requirements can often preclude their use and demand an approved test methodology that includes the use of certified calibration standards and approved testing protocols.
 Its proven accuracy combined with its ability to be calibrated using documented third-party calibration gas makes gas chromatography (GC) an ideal solution for the quantitative analysis of dissolved hydrogen gas.

 Currently, testing using GC (arguably the most widely-used analytical tool in the world) is the gold standard, and the only dissolved hydrogen test method currently approved by the International Hydrogen Standards Association (IHSA) for measuring dissolved hydrogen.
 But, determining which system to purchase and training personnel to operate it can be very challenging.
 H2 Analytics has done the work for you, and can help you navigate the technical waters of hydrogen measurement using GC, as well as advise you in all aspects of the associated equipment, software, and training.

 Does Your Organization Already Use GC?